-Do I eat these ranch chicken jar salads right out of the jar?
-You could, but it’s awkward, so I recommend having a clean bowl or plate to shake it into.
-You can make these in 1 quart jars, and give a good shake before eating, but you’re also going to need a really long fork 😉
+Do I eat these salads right out of the jar?
+You could, but it's awkward, so I recommend having a clean bowl or plate to shake it into.
+You can make these in 1 quart jars, and give a good shake before eating, but you're also going to need a really long fork 😉

-What other veggies could I use in this recipe?
+Which other veggies could I use in this recipe?
 Think of this as a great base recipe that you can easily swap out for what you have in your fridge:

 - swap the lettuce for kale or spinach